-A butler's pantry is basically a kitchen within a kitchen.
-It can be used to store appliances, prepare food and stow away mess mid-dinner party.
-Read on for our tips to create a hardworking space to suit your needs, where practicality reigns over luxury finishes.
+Butler’s pantries can be used to store appliances, prepare food and stow away mess mid-party.
+Follow our tips to create a hardworking space to suit your needs, where practicality reigns over luxury finishes.

 Keep costs down by opting for inexpensive materials, as this area won’t be on display.
-Laminate benchtops are a fraction of the cost of other finishes and can be closely colour-matched to your main bench, ensuring continuity of style.
+Laminate or engineered stone benchtops are a fraction of the cost of other finishes and can be closely colour-matched to your main bench, ensuring continuity of style.

 This will help to stretch your budget further.
 If you prefer cupboards, try melamine door fronts, which are cheaper than laminate, polyurethane or timber veneer fronts.